jphalimi/PythonForMIC/Doc/extending/newtypes.rst

-If you wish your object to be able to act like a number, a sequence, or a mapping object, then you place the address of a structure that implements the C type :c:type:`PyNumberMethods`, :c:type:`PySequenceMethods`, or :c:type:`PyMappingMethods`, respectively.
+If you wish your object to be able to act like a number, a sequence, or a mapping object, then you place the address of a structure that implements the C type :ctype:`PyNumberMethods`, :ctype:`PySequenceMethods`, or :ctype:`PyMappingMethods`, respectively.
 It is up to you to fill in this structure with appropriate values.
 You can find examples of the use of each of these in the :file:`Objects` directory of the Python source distribution. ::